Mechanism of circular polarization in giant pulses and fast radio bursts: Extreme Faraday effect in pulsars

-Due to the nanoshot pairs found above, we assume that, in the nanoshot transmission path, pair plasmas could be highly asymmetrical within a localized region, which allows the extreme Faraday effect.
-The pair-plasma asymmetries may come from the net charge density $e(n_{p}-n_{e})$ or net current $e(n_{p}v_{p}-n_{e}v_{e})\approx en_{e,p}(v_{p}-v_{e})$, both of which could exists simultaneously.
-When the waves co-propagate with the streaming plasma, we find that the Faraday effect is much smaller than that in the rest or counter-propagating plasma (see Appendix B).
-Therefore, if electrons and positrons have different relativistic factors $\gamma_{e}\neq\gamma_{p}$, the pair plasma can be highly asymmetrical, although neutralized with $n_{e}\approx n_{p}$.
+Regarding the aforementioned nanoshot pairs, we propose that pair plasmas could exhibit high asymmetry in localized regions, facilitating the extreme Faraday effect.
+This asymmetry may arise from large net charge density or net current.
+When radio waves co-propagate with streaming plasma, the Faraday effect diminishes compared to rest or counter-streaming plasma (Appendix B).
+Consequently, asymmetry is heightened when electrons and positrons possess disparate streaming energies.

-Highly-asymmetrical pair plasmas have been observed in some PIC simulations.
-During discharges in the pulsar magnetosphere, electrons and positions have different distributions with rare positrons at certain electron-rich locations in the polar region \cite{Philippov-PIC}.
-Around the polar gap, cascaded electrons and positrons have different momenta \cite{Timokhin,Timokhin2}.
-In the twisted magnetospheres of magnetars, an electric gap forms around the equator and drives net currents in pair plasmas \cite{Chen}, e.g. relativistically streaming positrons ($\gamma_{p}\gg1$) on the background of rest electrons ($\gamma_{e}\sim1$), and vice versa.
-It is evident that pair-plasma asymmetries are directly related to the discharges in the gap, which supply and maintain pair plasmas in the magnetosphere.
-Another potential high asymmetry could be related to magnetic reconnections occurring in equators \cite{Philippov,Kaspi}, which arise strong currents.
+Highly-asymmetric pair plasmas have been observed in particle-in-cell (PIC) simulations.
+Discharge near the pulsar's polar cap results in varied spatial distributions of electrons and positrons with rare positrons in electron-rich regions \citep{Philippov-PIC}.
+Discharging polar gaps lead to different electron and positron momentum distributions \citep{Timokhin2,Timokhin}.
+In magnetar's twisted magnetosphere, an electric gap may possibly form around the equator and induce net currents in pair plasmas \citep{Chen}, such as relativistically streaming positrons against rest electrons, or vice versa.
+These pair-plasma asymmetries are directly linked to pair discharge processes that sustain pair plasmas within the magnetosphere.
+Asymmetry may also stem from magnetic reconnections around the equator \citep{Kaspi,Philippov}, involving strong currents.